STEP TWO OF THE DISABILITY REVIEW PROCESS

 - Question the expert witnesses

-- Read about job experts
+- Read about the job expert at your SSA hearing

 - Learn about medical expert testimony